Hellfire Pass Memorial Museum and Walking Trail

 The audio recordings are fantastic and add to the whole experience.

-The audio players have to be returned to the museum by 3.50 pm or a late fee of 500 baht will be charged.
+The audio players have to be returned to the museum by 3.50 pm or a late fee of 500 Baht will be charged.

 If you are planning on walking the entire 4 km trail and you don’t have a mobile phone, the museum will also give you a two-way radio for safety reasons.